bluesky/tiled/docs/source/tutorials/search.md

 # Search

-In this tutorial we will find a dataset in a Node by performing a search over the entries' metadata.
+In this tutorial we will find a dataset by performing a search over metadata.

 To follow along, start the Tiled server with example data from a Terminal.